dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/resolving-java-dependencies.md

 With this, the binding process knows the Java dependency is satisfied by the referenced project.

+> [!NOTE]
-> Note: Each project specifies their own dependencies, so you will not need to worry about transitive dependencies.
+> Each project specifies their own dependencies, so you will not need to worry about transitive dependencies.

 ## `<AndroidLibrary>`